Day 14 of 14

 Question for Discussion

-Augustine's vision of eternity is 'rest and see, see and love, love and praise' — an endless deepening, not static boredom.
-Why do so many people — even believers — find the idea of heaven uninteresting, and what might that reveal about our understanding of God?
+Augustine's picture of eternity is 'rest and see, see and love, love and praise' — an endless deepening, never boredom.
+Why do so many people, even believers, secretly find the idea of heaven dull?
+What does that reveal about how small our picture of God has become — and how could this group help each other enlarge it?